Legislative Report

 Introduced: 2/12/2024

 Summary: Existing law, the State Civil Service Act, authorizes the State Personnel Board to prescribe rules governing the temporary assignment or loan of employees within an agency or between agencies, or between jurisdictions, for purposes that include enabling an agency to obtain expertise needed to meet a compelling program or management need.
 For the purpose of these provisions, public and private colleges and universities are considered educational agencies or jurisdictions.
 Existing law requires a temporary assignment or loan between educational agencies or jurisdictions to be extended for up to 2 additional years upon a finding by the Superintendent of Public Instruction or the Chancellor of the California Community Colleges, and with the approval of the executive officer of the State Personnel Board, that the extension is necessary, as specified.
 This bill would revise the above-described provision to specify that it applies to a temporary assignment or loan between 2 educational agencies or jurisdictions.
 This bill would also require institutions of higher education, as defined, to be considered jurisdictions for the purposes of temporarily assigning or loaning employees to a government agency or temporarily receiving employees of a government agency.
-The bill would limit the period of an assignment or loan of employees under this provision to 2 years, subject to an additional 2-year extension. extension, and would require the employee temporarily assigned or loaned to complete and file an ethics form with the State Personnel Board and the receiving agency, as specified.
-The bill would require an eligible employee of an institution of higher education, for purposes of participating in an assignment or loan, to be an academic appointee of that institution of higher education, as prescribed.
+The bill would limit the period of an assignment or loan of employees under this provision to 2 years, subject to an additional 2-year extension, and would require the employee temporarily assigned or loaned to complete and file an ethics form with the State Personnel Board and the receiving agency, as specified.
 This bill contains other related provisions.

 SB 1240